ddttom/pim/init-prompt.md

 # Personal Information Management System

-Create a modern Personal Information Management System using Electron and TypeScript with the following specifications:
+Create a modern Personal Information Management System using Electron with the following specifications:
 Core Application Structure

 Use Electron for desktop
-React for UI
+Use plain modern javascript for UI
-TypeScript for type safety
 SQLite for local storage
-Redux for state management
+Follow airBnB style guide

 Project Structure
 src/